satkins16/gift-organizer-rails/notes.md

 X-Name h3 being removed from new gift form
 X-Thank you checklist
-X-In events show, after submitting an edit gift, changing givers and submitting again redirects to json view
+X-In events show, after submitting an edit gift, changing givers and submitting again redirects to json view -First Create Gift should be justified left
+-After Create Gift, first new giver is redirecting to JSON -Hover not working after submit